opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 In order to connect to QFieldCloud, you need the QFieldSync plugin in QGIS.
 The next steps show you how you can install and synchronize your data to and from QFieldCloud.

 !!!
 Workflow
-    1. Open the QGIS plugin manager by going to the *Plugins* > *Manage and install Plugins*.
+    1. Open the QGIS plugin manager by going to *Plugins* > *Manage and Install Plugins...*
-    2. Under "All" find QFieldSync in the list  and install the latest version by clicking the "Install Plugin" button.
+    2. Under "All", find QFieldSync in the list and install the latest version by clicking the "Install Plugin" button.
         !![Successful installation](../../assets/images/install_qfieldsync.png)
         After successful installation, a new toolbar appears:
         !![Toolbar](../../assets/images/qfieldsync_toolbar.png,200px)